gwint/mystore/README.md

 - C++ >= 14
 - cmake >= 3.17.2
 - Python >= 3.7 (used for command line tool)
+- For use with the command line tool:
+	- The most recent version of the following Python modules: thrift, python-dotenv
 - Apache Thrift version >= 0.13.0
 - A Github Account (to pull in external projects used for logging and .env file reading during build)